Summary:Ring bearings, also known as rolling bearings or anti-friction bearings, are mechanical components used to reduce fricti...

 Types of Ring Bearings:

-Ball Bearings: Ball bearings are the most common type of ring bearings and are characterized by their use of spherical rolling elements (balls) to reduce friction.
+Ball bearings are the most common type of ring bearings and are characterized by their use of spherical rolling elements (balls) to reduce friction.
 They are suitable for applications with relatively light loads and high rotational speeds.
 Ball bearings can handle both radial and axial loads and are available in various designs, including deep groove ball bearings, angular contact ball bearings, and thrust ball bearings.

 Roller Bearings: Roller bearings use cylindrical, tapered, or spherical rolling elements (rollers) instead of balls.
 They are designed to support heavier loads and offer higher load-carrying capacity than ball bearings.
 Roller bearings are commonly used in applications where radial loads dominate, such as in conveyor systems, heavy machinery, and automotive applications.
 Examples of roller bearings include cylindrical roller bearings, tapered roller bearings, and spherical roller bearings.